7 Best Work Utility Knives of 2026

 Best Value Pack

-REXBETI 2-Pack Retractable Utility Knife
+REXBETI 2-Pack Utility Knife

-REXBETI 2-Pack Retractable Utility Knife
+REXBETI 2-Pack Utility Knife

-18 Blades
+18 blades

 Blade Storage